Class: Lich::Util::Opts

 • schema (Hash) (defaults to: {})

-The schema defining the options and their configurations.
+a hash defining the expected options and their configurations

 Returns: